baeriswyln/eth-cs/docs/bachelors/ads/graph-theory.md

         Walk(v)
 ```

-This algorithm has the **invariant**: number of unmarked edges incident to $v$ is odd.
+This algorithm has the **invariant**: number of unmarked edges incident to $v$ is even.
 If the invariant is valid
 before the execution of $Walk(v)$, it is also valid afterward.
 Actually, if it is valid before the execution, the
 algorithm will find a _closed walk_.